Mastering the Art of Variegated Banana Plant Care: A Comprehensive Guide to Musa x Paradisiaca 'AeAe'

 When grown indoors, they should be placed in a sunny location that receives at least six hours of direct sunlight each day, such as a south or east-facing window.
 You can supplement with a grow light if it's not getting enough natural light.
 However, they must be kept out of the direct sun and placed in a semi-shaded area if grown outdoors.

 The Banana Musa AeAe is a fast-growing plant, which means it needs a lot of nutrients to grow strong and healthy foliage and roots.
 For this reason, it's crucial to fertilize them frequently unless you want stunted growth.

-Use a balanced fertilizer (NPK) every two to four weeks during the growing season of Spring to Fall.
+Use a balanced fertilizer (NPK) every two to four weeks.
 However, you can use a half dilution more frequently that contains equal amounts of nitrogen, phosphorus, and potassium more frequently if you prefer.
 We recommend slow-release fertilizer for best results.